mmirwaldt/JavaFeaturesImitatedInExamples/README.md

 is too much for javadoc comments though.
 Many Java features can be used in many contexts so that listing them all is impossible.

-### Why is this project called "imitated" and not "emulated"?
+### Why is the word "imitated" and not "emulated" used in the name of this project?

 If you look up the different meanings of the words "imitate" and "emulate", you will find this explanation: